ct2034/hcde/docs/posts/drafts/may_day.md

 date:
   created: 2024-05-01
 categories:
-  - Holidays
+  - Thinkoneering
 ---

-# Happy May Day!
+# Happy May Day

 Happy May Day 2024 to everyone.
 Wishing you all the best!